 Public CDNs: URLs from public content delivery networks that host video files.

-Upon successful creation, the API returns an id that should be retained for future operations related to this media.
+Upon successful creation, the API returns an id that must be retained for future operations related to this media.

 How it works